ProductHealth/producthealth.github.io/api/20-general-concepts.md

 Service Entry Point
 -------------------

-We collect and access product data through our RESTful API located at
+We collect and access product data through our REST API located at

     http://phs.io/v1